 The horror element of this story comes from real life drug abuse, but is handled here in a completely comedic way.

 Courage is only the dog so is unable to really help his family when he sees things going terribly wrong.

-Eustace’s weakness (among many others) is that he is vain.
-It is the weakness of Eustace that drives the story.
+Eustace’s shortcoming (among many others) is that he is vain.
+It is the shortcoming of Eustace that drives the story.

 Courage wants to stay home with Muriel and definitely not have a haircut.

 The main opponent in this episode is Eustace.

 As for Eustace, his main opponent is the doctor who prescribes him this lotion.
 In this story with fantasy elements, there are two tracks.
 There’s the literal fantasy story and then there’s the real life analogue.
 Certain illicit drugs are well-known to cause angry outbursts.
 The cultural phenoemnon adult viewers will think of is, of course, use of anabolic steroids among the athletically inclined.